Week 4: Embedded programming

 - Microcontroller documentation: I used an Arduino Uno R3 based on the ATmega328P.
 I checked the Uno pinout and ATmega328P documentation to confirm that D2 can be used as a digital data pin, and that Uno hardware I2C uses SDA=A4 and SCL=A5.

-- Input and output: the DHT22 is the input device; the LCD1602 and serial monitor are the output devices.
+- Input and output: the DHT22 is the simulated input device, the DHT11 is the physical input device, and the LCD1602 and serial monitor are the output devices.

 - Communication: the LCD communicates with the Uno through I2C, and the Uno reports readings to the computer through Serial.